limine-bootloader/limine/README.md

 ```
 (replace `v0.5.7` with the chosen release)

-Also note that the documentation contained in `master` does not reflect the
+Also note that the documentation contained in `unstable` does not reflect the
 documentation for the specific releases, and one should refer to the releases'
 documentation instead, contained in their files.